sbc64/intro-python-bio/README.md

 # Intro to python bio

-This document assumes you have no experience with python or the commandline and will hopefully get you up to speed.
+This document assumes you have no experience with python or the commandline and will hopefully point you in the right direction.
 To get started with the nitty gritty go to: [Your first program!](#your-first-program) or read ["Introduction To Programming Using Python"](#books)

 This guides jumps straight into programming python and I hope it has enough to get someone started.
 You can safely skip the Github and Pipenv sections.
 I do recommend that to learn Python you find something you want to work on.